deepfence/golang_deepfence_sdk/client/docs/ModelCloudResource.md

 ### NewModelCloudResource

-`func NewModelCloudResource(accountId string, cloudComplianceLatestScanId string, cloudComplianceScanStatus string, cloudCompliancesCount int32, nodeId string, nodeName string, nodeType string, typeLabel string, ) *ModelCloudResource`
+`func NewModelCloudResource(accountId string, cloudComplianceLatestScanId string, cloudComplianceScanStatus string, cloudCompliancesCount int32, cloudRegion string, nodeId string, nodeName string, nodeType string, typeLabel string, ) *ModelCloudResource`

 NewModelCloudResource instantiates a new ModelCloudResource object This constructor will assign default values to properties that have it defined,